Sunset Cliffs Classic Invitational Tournament Information

 E-Mail Address: (for special situations or questions for Skip, not for registration) email@example.com

-Divisions - There will be two divisions of Parliamentary Debate: Junior and Senior.
+Divisions - There will be two divisions of NPDA Parliamentary Debate: Junior and Senior.
 Junior debaters may have up to 4 semesters of college debate and should not have advanced to more than three elimination rounds in Junior or Senior competition.
-Any debater that has advanced to the elimination rounds at NPDA, NPTE, NDT, Phi Rho Pi or CEDA Nationals is considered to be a Senior Division debater, regardless of the other partner’s experience.
+Any debater that has advanced to the elimination rounds in debate at NPDA, NPTE, NDT, Phi Rho Pi or CEDA Nationals is considered to be a Senior Division debater, regardless of the other partner’s experience.
 Senior debaters are limited to students with 10 or fewer semesters of collegiate competition and who still maintain NPDA eligibility.
 Divisional eligibility is determined based upon the most experienced partner.
 A semester means the student has competed in three or more college tournaments of any style of debate.
 PLNU students may compete.

 Forfeiture: A 5-minute forfeit rule will be enforced.
-If either partner is more than 5 minutes late (even due to participating in IEs) the critic is asked to forfeit that team immediately and so notify the tabulation room.
-Participants are all responsible to be present for timely topic announcements.
+If either partner is more than 5 minutes late (even due to participating in IEs) the critic is asked to forfeit that team immediately and to so notify the tabulation room.
+Participants or their representatives are all responsible to be present for timely topic announcements.
 Failure to be there on time will not result in longer preparation time.
 Lateness due to IE or LD participation is a risk you take by entering or double entering in IEs or NFA LD.

-Students may not have competed with the selections in any interscholastic competition prior to September 1, 2012.
+Students may not have competed with the selections in any interscholastic competition prior to September 1, 2015.
 PLNU students may compete.
 Students may not enter more than two events per pattern.
 Due to the layout of the campus and the arrangement of the schedule, no exceptions can be made.
 If a student is mistakenly entered in more than two events and we are unable to clarify the error with the coach in a timely manner, we will randomly remove the student from one or more of the remaining events.
 In accordance with Phi Rho Pi and PSCFA regulations Duo Interp may include genres other than just drama.

 Novice Division I.E.’s